A1on3R/order-book-aggregator/README.md

 # Order Book Aggregator CLI

+*(Made public so anyone reviewing should be able to clone)

 A Python command-line tool that fetches live order books for BTC/USD from multiple exchanges (Coinbase, Gemini, Kraken), aggregates the data, and calculates the cost or return for buying or selling a specific quantity of BTC.

 ---